MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 Alternatively, a group of scientists may replicate an entire study to verify an earlier finding.

-Randomized experiments are generally built on four principles:

 1. **Blocking.** Researchers sometimes know or suspect that variables, other than the treatment, influence the response.
 Under these circumstances, they may first group individuals based on this variable into **blocks** and then randomize cases within each block to the treatment groups.